-a.
 Non-Exempt Verification

-Subrecipients who are not exempt from completing a Utilization Report are required to prepare and complete the Verification Form and Utilization Report.
+Subrecipients who are not exempt from completing a Utilization Report are required to prepare and complete both the Verification Form and the Utilization Report.
 Subrecipients must use the EEOP Report Builder to complete the Verification Form.
-Using the EEOP Report Builder may also be used to complete the Utilization Report.
+The EEOP Report Builder may also be used to complete the Utilization Report.
 The Verification Form and Utilization Report must be made available to Cal OES upon request.

-b.
 Exempt Verification

 Subrecipients who are exempt from completing a Utilization Report are required to maintain the Verification Form, indicating their exempt status, for Cal OES to review upon request.
+Subrecipients must use the EEOP Report Builder to complete the Verification Form.